functionalscript/functionalscript/README.md

 # FunctionalFcript

-FunctionalScript is a pure functional programming language as a subset of JavaScript.
+FunctionalScript is a pure functional programming language as a subset of [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript)/[JavaScript](https://en.wikipedia.org/wiki/JavaScript).
 It's inspired by

-- JSON, as a subset of JavaScript;
+- [JSON](https://en.wikipedia.org/wiki/JSON), as a subset of JavaScript;
-- Asm.JS (WebAssembly), as a subset of JavaScript;
+- [asm.JS](https://en.wikipedia.org/wiki/Asm.js)/[WebAssembly](https://en.wikipedia.org/wiki/WebAssembly), as a subset of JavaScript;
-- TypeScript, as a superset of JavaScript.
+- [TypeScript](https://en.wikipedia.org/wiki/TypeScript), as a superset of JavaScript.

 ## JSON